dstdia/einstein_language/README.md

 * Put the email address you used for signing up to Einstein.ai into the "Einstein Settings" custom setting
 * Store your Einstein certificate into your org's FIles.
 It *must* be named "Einstein_Platform"

+## Sample Data and Slides
+Find my custom intent training data and my slides in /misc